KDE/cutehmi/extensions/CuteHMI.2/README.md

 cutehmi::Error, cutehmi::InplaceError, cutehmi::ErrorInfo, cutehmi::Exception and cutehmi::ExceptionMixin may be useful, when
 dealing with errors and exceptions.

-cutehmi::ExtensionInitializer can be used to initialize extension.
+cutehmi::Initializer can be used to initialize extension.

 ## QML components